mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - Bugfix in :ref:`ConvertToMatrixWorkspace <algm-ConvertToMatrixWorkspace>` with ``Workspace2D`` as the ``InputWorkspace`` not being cloned to the ``OutputWorkspace``.
 Added support for ragged workspaces.
 - :ref:`SolidAngle <algm-SolidAngle-v1>` Now properly accounts for a given StartWorkspaceIndex.
 - :ref:`FilterEvents <algm-FilterEvents-v1>` output workspaces now contain the goniometer.
-- Fixed an issue where if a workspace's history wouldn't update for some algorithms
+- Fixed an issue where a workspace's history wouldn't update for some algorithms
 - Fixed a ``std::bad_cast`` error in :ref:`algm-LoadLiveData` when the data size changes.
 - :ref:`Fit <algm-Fit>` now applies the ties in correct order independently on the order they are set.
 If any circular dependencies are found Fit will give an error.
 - Fixed a rare bug in :ref:`MaskDetectors <algm-MaskDetectors>` where a workspace could become invalidated in Python if it was a ``MaskWorkspace``.